Lifelong Neural Predictive Coding: Learning Cumulatively Online without Forgetting: Cumulative Learning with Neural Coding

-The pseudocode illustrating how to run and update the S-NCN network (with 3 hidden layers) is provided in Algorithms \ref{alg:inference} and \ref{alg:update}.
-The transmission of bottom-up and top-down errors in the S-NCN is strongly motivated by the theory of predictive coding \cite{rao1997dynamic,rao1999predictive,huang2011predictive,wacongne2012neuronal,chalasani2013deep,santana2017exploiting} (which was also shown to approximate backprop in certain cases \cite{whittington2017approximation}) and classical work related to interactive networks \cite{mcclelland1981interactive,mcclelland1993grain,o1996biologically}, where neural models undergo a settling process to process input stimuli more than once.
-Though this requires extra computation, such an iterative process endows the network with desirable properties, such as the ability to conduct constraint satisfaction, as has been consistently shown in early work \cite{oreilly1998sixprinciples,oreilly2001inhibition}.
-By using a multi-step processing procedure and competition scheme, akin to iterative inference, a network is then able to ``select'' subnetworks (or portions of neurons) for particular tasks.
-This, in the stream setting minimizes the amount of weight overriding that would occur in a simpler network where all units must be all active for all tasks.
+The pseudocode illustrating how the elements described so far are combined in an S-NCN system is presented in Algorithms \ref{alg:inference} and \ref{alg:update}.
+The transmission of bottom-up and top-down errors in the S-NCN is motivated by the theory of predictive processing \cite{rao1997dynamic,rao1999predictive,huang2011predictive,wacongne2012neuronal,chalasani2013deep,clark2015surfing,santana2017exploiting} and classical work on interactive networks \cite{mcclelland1981interactive,mcclelland1993grain,o1996biologically}, where models undergo a settling process to process input stimuli more than once (see Appendix for a discussion on motivations).
+Though this requires extra computation, the process endows the network with desirable properties, e.g., the ability to conduct constraint satisfaction \cite{oreilly1998sixprinciples,oreilly2001inhibition}.
+By using a multi-step processing, laterally-competitive processing scheme, the S-NCN is able to ``select'' subnetworks (portions of neurons) for specific tasks, reducing representational overlap and, ultimately, forgetting.
+This selection is driven by the task pointer, produced by the task selector, $\mathcal{T}(\mathbf{x})$, the final piece of the S-NCN system, which we describe next.